 - I was very envious and hostile during the treatment.
 Let me be clear; I wish everyone the best, but going through a complicated treatment like this that is both mentally and physically challenging is hard.
 You are dealing with a lot of things in a short period and that makes you feel a lot of complicated, intense emotions.
 At the moment I was doing my treatment I felt like everyone around me was pregnant and I suddenly became very protective of my body.
 I hated how everyone else was raising there children and even my partner couldn’t say anything right.

 I also realized I had to let go of this attempt, it didn’t work period.
 I will never know why, and for now, I don’t know if it will ever work.
 I’m taking a break for a few months and then I will try again with a different medication plan.
 I’m not sure how many treatments I’m willing to do.
 For now I say 2 more, but maybe we will look to clinics in other countries, however me and my partner also feel that if at one point we think ‘it’s enough’ we will stop and do other things with our lives, we always joke that if we don’t get children we will take a cruise every year, so who knows how life will turn out.

-If you are going through fertility treatment, I want you to know that you’re not alone.
-Any feeling is allowed to be there, it’s a challenging time, it’s heartbreaking but you are strong, and you can do it, and however life turns out, you will be fine.
+If you are going through a fertility treatment, I want you to know that you’re not alone.
+Any feeling is allowed to be there, it’s a challenging time, it’s heartbreaking but you are strong, and you can do it, and no matter how life turns out, you will be fine.

-I will answer any question you have, leave a comment or reach out to me personally on the contact page.
+I will answer any question you have, leave a comment or reach out to me personally on my contact page.